Thanks to movies, and TV shows people are to believe that our will is our final words, a note, or a video.

 What is it?

-A will is legal documentation that demonstrates how your property, wealth, and other miscellaneous items are to be distributed when you pass.
+A will is documentation that shows how your property, wealth, and other items are to be distributed when you pass.
 Without a will, your assets may not be distributed to your family efficiently.

 What are the requirement?